FranciscoGorigoitia/DA/README.md

 Unfortunately, Newton Raphson Algorithm is not guaranteed to converge in the general case: Stationary points, overshoots, or poor initial guesses may plague the algorithm.
 However, convergence is guaranteed when the function f is continuous, strictly monotonic, and convex (or concave).

-### Let's try with a simple example
+### Taking it to the code

-For the sake of checking the reasonability of these numeric prices (yield the market value of options)  it is therefore highly desirable to infer the Black-Scholes implied volatility and compare them with raw market volatilities.
+While traders typically express the worth of European options using implied volatility, various market models (such as local volatility, stochastic volatility, jump-diffusion, etc.) only provide the actual market value of these options.
+It's crucial to estimate the Black-Scholes implied volatility to assess the reasonableness of these numerical prices and compare them with observed market volatilities.

 ```matlab
 function [C0,Vega] = valueBS(Spot,K,r,q,T,Sigma,e)